Backseat Driver (Dexter: Resurrection): Plot

-Dexter Morgan begins working as a UrCar driver, but his cold nature does not sit well with his customers.
+Dexter begins working as a UrCar driver, but his unpreparedness does not sit well with his customers.
 He gets a 4.2 average, and Blessing warns that if he continues losing points, his account will be deactivated.
-While dining with his family, Dexter learns that Blessing's wife Constance ran a background check on him thanks to a paid website.
+While dining with his family, Dexter learns that Blessing's wife Constance ran a background check on him using a paid website.
 He uses that website to identify Ronald Schmidt's apartment, which he inspects.
 He discovers his collection of trophies from his victims, concluding he must be killed.

-Claudette questions Harrison over his alibi in Ryan's murder, as security cameras show him accompanying Ryan and Shauna to his apartment.
+Claudette questions Harrison about Ryan's murder, as security cameras show him accompanying him and Shauna to his room.
 He explains he left with a woman, but Claudette remains suspicious.
-Using her methods, she deduces how the killer disposed of Ryan's corpse before dismembering the body in the kitchen and throwing it in the trash.
-Claudette and Melvin meet again with Harrison, with Claudette explaining that his alibi does not work because he never left the hotel and he is never seen on camera after entering Ryan's room.
-When Claudette explains in detail how Harrison carried out the plan, they offer him the chance to fight to get the charge demoted to justifiable murder if he cooperates.
-Instead, Harrison claims that he lied because he is homeless and now lives in vacant hotel rooms.
-He provides his friend Elsa as an alibi, who corroborates his claim.
+She deduces the way the killer disposed of Ryan's body.
+Claudette and Melvin meet again with Harrison, with Claudette explaining that his alibi does not work because he did not leave the hotel that night.
+When she explains in detail how Harrison carried out the plan, they offer legal defence for Harrison.
+Instead, he claims that he lied because he is homeless and lives in vacant hotel rooms, providing his friend Elsa as an alibi.

 Having returned to Miami, Angel Batista meets with Vince Masuka and Joey Quinn, announcing that he plans to retire from Miami Metro.
-He had just found out from Teddy Reed that Dexter is in New York City, but does not disclose this with Quinn and Masuka, simply telling them he has something to take care of.
+He has just found out from Teddy Reed that Dexter is in New York City, but does not disclose this, telling them he has something to take care of.
 Dexter undergoes acupuncture with Blessing's daughter Joy which restores Dexter's strength, while also using his old Doctor Patrick Bateman alias (Note: As seen in "Return to Sender.") to obtain the M99 needed to sedate Ronald.
 During his shift, Ronald boards his car.
 However, Dexter's syringe slips before Ronald starts garroting him.
-As he questions Dexter, Dexter gains the upper hand and sedates him.
-Taking him to Ronald's apartment to kill him, Ronald believes he was responsible for an "invitation", but Dexter has no idea what it means.
-After Ronald explains how rideshare drivers are responsible for his father's suicide, Dexter kills him.
+As he questions Dexter, Dexter manages to sedate him.
+Taking him to Ronald's apartment to kill him, Ronald believes he was responsible for an invitation, but Dexter has no idea what it means.
+After Ronald explains how rideshare drivers were responsible for his father's suicide, Dexter kills him.

-Checking Ronald's belongings, Dexter finds an invitation to a dinner for "like-minded individuals" like Ronald, which includes a case of money as an offering.
-He takes the body parts to a neighborhood avoided by the rideshare drivers and the police, and then burns them in a furnace.
+Checking Ronald's belongings, Dexter finds the invitation from Charley, which includes a case of money as an offering.
+He takes the remains to a neighborhood avoided by the police, and burns them in a furnace.
 Despite claiming he must be alone, he takes an interest in a party filled with other serial killers.
 Upon discovering that he requires a thumbprint for entry, he retrieves Ronald's dismembered arm and chops off his finger.